paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

+# 2020-12-09 through 2020-12-16
+## Goals
+- benchmark flops and create diagram
+  - are we misinterpreting the meaning of sums/means and when each should be used?
+- finish metering LU
+- look at IS again, don't spend too much time on it though

+## Questions
+- can we go over IS?

 # 2020-12-02 through 2020-12-09
 ## Goals
 - [ ] instrument